IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. Open the console in your browser (right click the page, inspect element, open console tab).
 There are lots of debug prints to help give you clues.

 #Node.js Console Error Solutions
-1. "500 - ECONNREFUSED": Check the peers in your options.network.peers.
+1. **500 - ECONNREFUSED** - Check the peers in your options.network.peers.
 They likely do not exist / are wrong
-1. "400 - Must supply username for chaincode": Check if you see a "Register - failure: userx 401" message.  if so delete and remake the network
+1. **400 - Must supply username for chaincode** - Check if you see a "Register - failure: userx 401" message.  if so delete and remake the network
+1. **401 - Register - failure** - Check the logs of the CA / peer.
+If they mention something about an expired certificate delete and remake the network.
+Logs can be found on the dashboard for the network on Bluemix.
-1. "400 - Error gettin chaincode package bytes:...": Check the options.chaincode.git_url, it is likely incorrect
+1. **400 - Error gettin chaincode package bytes:...** - Check the options.chaincode.git_url, it is likely incorrect
-1. "fs readdir Error": Check the `options.chaincode.unzip_dir` and `zip_url`.
+1. **fs readdir Error** - Check the `options.chaincode.unzip_dir` and `zip_url`.
 Manually download the git repo using the `options.chaincode.zip_url` then extract it.  the `gir_dir` var should be the exact relative path to get to the desired cc folder